bjs046/csci205_final_project/README.md

 ## Project Information
 Making a sports card maker.
 User can upload images and make a custom card.
 User will also have the option to export and print.
-Also will be the option to open "packs" and get random cards.
+Also, will be the option to open "packs" and get random cards.

 ## How to run it
 Run main program.